Thinking about the future of food and agriculture with children

 "First of all, we wanted to be close to the visitors, especially the children, and create a facility that was as close to their perspective as possible.
 And then we wanted to let them experience it.
 That's what we wanted to focus on," says Hirose.

-After much discussion, NOMURA Co.,Ltd. team proposed a concept: a place to build relationships with people who are interested in the future of food and agriculture.
+After many discussions, NOMURA Co.,Ltd. team proposed a concept: "A place to build a community of like-minded individuals who aspire to the future of food and agriculture."
+Hirose says:

 "When I saw the proposed concept, I thought, 'This is it.'
 These keywords determined the roots, or rather the core, of KUBOTA AGRI FRONT.
 In other words, the project doesn't end when the facility is completed; it starts with the completion of the facility and continues to grow.
 It continues to evolve, even as times change, with the common themes of food and agriculture for all humanity.
 This could also be a facility that is typical of Kubota, which is involved in timeless businesses such as agricultural machinery and water infrastructure.
 I felt that this concept encapsulated all of that significance," says Hirose.